 This work builds the capacity to test emerging ecological theories in global-scale models, informs future research needs, and affords avenues to test soil biogeochemical theory, refine model features, and accelerate advancements across scientific disciplines.

 Models presented in this work are some of the first to begin explicitly considering biotic activity in global-scale biogeochemical models.
 By forcing them under a common land model, these results are some of the first to begin quantifying the uncertainty associated with potential soil carbon responses to changes in plant productivity, temperature, and moisture and global scales.
-Notably, the models made divergent projections about the fate of these soil carbon stocks over the 20th century, with models either gaining or losing over 20 Pg C globally between 1901 and 2010.
+Notably, the models made divergent projections about the fate of these soil carbon stocks over the 20th century, with models either gaining or losing over 20 petagrams of carbon (Pg C) globally between 1901 and 2010.

 University of Colorado, Boulder

-This work was supported by the US Department of Energy, Office of Science, Biological and Environmental Research (BER) under award numbers: TES DE-SC0014374, BSS DE-SC0016364, Environmental Research, RUBISCO SFA.
-As well as support from the US Department of Agriculture NIFA 2015-67003- 23485 and National Oceanic and Atmospheric Administration, U.S. Department of Commerce.
-NA14OAR4320106.
+This work was supported by the Officer of Biological and Environmental Research (BER), with the U.S. Department of Energy (DOE) Office of Science, under award numbers: Terrestrial Ecosystem Science (TES) DE-SC0014374, BSS DE-SC0016364, and Environmental Research RUBISCO SFA.
+Other support was from the U.S. Department of Agriculture National Institute of Food and Agriculture (NIFA) 2015-67003- 23485, National Oceanic and Atmospheric Administration NA14OAR4320106, and U.S. Department of Commerce.